crystalfontz/CFA800480Ex-050Sx_EVE_Demo_Code/README.md

+This repository is being deprecated.
+Please refer to: https://github.com/crystalfontz/CFA_E_BT817

 # CFA800480Ex-050Sx EVE Demo Code

 This example Seeeduino (Arduino clone) code is for the Crystalfontz line of 5" displays powered by a Bridgetek EVE chip.
 These displays are driven by the powerful BT817 chip and are available in capacitive touch, resistive touch, and non-touch.
 They all come with a sunlight readable backlight that boasts 1000 nits when no additional layer is on top of the display.
 Please refer to the datasheets for more information.